Scout Tee – Grainline Studio – Indie Pattern Review

 - Sewing Pins

-- Scissor
+- Scissors

-- Measuring Tape
+- Measuring Tape (for sizing)

 Here are the pattern fabric suggestions: Light to Medium weight fabrics such as cotton, silk, lawn, voile, chambray, charmeuse, crêpe de chine, or wool crêpe.